thorhalbert/CDSN-Firmware/README.md

 # CDSN-Firmware
 China Digital Seismic Network (CDSN) Station Firmware - https://www.fdsn.org/networks/detail/CD/

-This software was developed by me for the Albuqerque Seismological Laboratory (part of the USGS) from 1985 to about 1987.
+This software was developed by me for the Albuquerque Seismological Laboratory (part of the USGS) from 1985 to about 1987.

 This was developed on an RT-11 workstation and cross-compiled for the 8088 in C and burned onto e-prom.
 There were 10 of these stations installed in China.